Dose Of Augmentin For Sinusitis

 FAQ

 Q: What should I do if I miss a dose of Augmentin?
 A: If you miss a dose of Augmentin, take it as soon as you remember.
-However, if it's almost time for your next scheduled dose, skip the missed dose and continue with your regular dosing schedule.
+Even so, if it's almost time for your next scheduled dose, skip the missed dose and continue with your regular dosing schedule.
 Do not double the dose to make up for the missed one.

 Q: Can I take Augmentin if I'm allergic to penicillin?
 A: Augmentin is a penicillin-based antibiotic, so it should not be taken by individuals with a known penicillin allergy.
 Inform your doctor about your allergy so they can prescribe an alternative antibiotic.